nasa-communities/nasa-communities.github.io/_pages/clubs/toastmasters/GSFC_TM_history.markdown

   - { text: Back to Club Page, anchor: "/clubs/toastmasters/" }
 ---

+## Celebrating Over 50 Years of Goddard Toastmasters (1972–2025)

 ## Club 3496, District 36, Area 42

 # A Brief History of Goddard Toastmasters

-The year 2007 marked the 35th birthday of the Goddard Toastmasters.
 Our official charter date is January 17, 1972 during the term of Toastmasters International President Russell G. Herron.
+As of 2025, the club is 53 years old and continues to build on a long tradition of leadership and communication excellence.
+As with any new
-As with any new Toastmasters Club, the drive for a club at Goddard began with a small group of Goddard people seriously interested in the educational and communication opportunities offered by the Toastmasters International
+Toastmasters Club, the drive for a club at Goddard began with a small group of Goddard people seriously interested in the educational and communication opportunities offered by the Toastmasters International